finom/docs.vovk.dev/docs/controller.md

 ```

-## Service
+## Service Class

 In order to make the code cleaner it's recommended to move most of the logic to Back-end Services.
-A Back-end service is a static class that serves as a library that performs database and third-party API calls outside of Controllers.
+[Back-End Service](http://localhost:3000/docs/project-structure) is a static class that serves as a library that performs database and third-party API calls outside of Controller Classes.

-Imagine you have the following Controller:
+Let's say you have the following Controller Class:

 ```ts
 // /src/modules/user/UserController.ts